United States Postal Service: Airline and rail division

 The United States Postal Service does not directly own or operate any aircraft or trains, although both were formerly operated.
 The mail and packages are flown on airlines with which the Postal Service has a contractual agreement.
 The contracts change periodically.
-Contract airlines have included: UPS, Emery Worldwide, Ryan International Airlines, FedEx Express, American Airlines, United Airlines, and Express One International.
-Amtrak carried some mail between cities, such as Chicago and Minneapolis–Saint Paul, but this terminated in October 2004.
+Contract airlines have included: UPS, FedEx Express, American Airlines, United Airlines, Delta Air Lines, Kalitta Air, AmeriJet, Amazon, Northern Air Cargo, and others.

 The last air delivery route in the continental U.S., to residents in the Frank Church–River of No Return Wilderness, was scheduled to be ended in June 2009.
 The weekly bush plane route, contracted out to an air taxi company, had in its final year an annual cost of $46,000, or $2400/year per residence, over ten times the average cost of delivering mail to a residence in the United States.
 This decision has been reversed by the U.S. postmaster general.